-Title of each class of securities to be registered Amount to be registered (1) Proposed maximum offering price Proposed maximum aggregate offering price (2) Amount of registration fee (3)(4) to be registered registereu (1) per share (2) offering price (2) 166 (3)(4) Common Stock, no par value Up to 3,576,417 shares \$20.57 \$73,558,839 \$2,891
+Title of each class of securities to be registered Amount to be registered (1) Proposed maximum offering price per share (2) Proposed maximum aggregate offering price (2) Amount of registration fee (3) Common Stock, no par value Up to 3,576,417 shares \$20.57 \$73,558,839 \$2,891

-- This represents the maximum number of shares to be offered to Lincoln Bancorp shareholders. - The maximum offering price is based on an estimate solely for the purpose of calculating the registration fee and has been calculated in accordance with Rule 457(f)(1) under the Securities Act of 1933, as amended, using the average of the high and low prices of the Lincoln Bancorp common shares as reported on the NASDAQ Global Market System on September 22, 2008 (\$14.46) for all 5,319,731 Lincoln Bancorp common shares to be exchanged in the merger.
+(1) This represents the maximum number of shares to be offered to Lincoln Bancorp shareholders.

+The maximum offering price is based on an estimate solely for the purpose of calculating the registration fee and has been calculated in accordance with Rule 457(f)(1) under the Securities Act of 1933, as amended, using the average of the high and low prices of the Lincoln Bancorp common shares as reported on the NASDAQ Global Market System on September 22, 2008 (\$14.46) for all 5,319,731 Lincoln Bancorp common shares to be exchanged in the merger.
 This amount less the minimum amount of cash to be paid by First Merchants Corporation in connection with the merger (\$3,364,471.74) is the maximum offering price.
-The proposed maximum offering price per share has been determined by dividing the proposed maximum offering price by the number of shares being registered - The registration fee of \$2,891 for the securities registered hereby has been calculated pursuant to Rule 457(f) under the Securities Act of 1933, as amended, as \$73,558,839 multiplied by 0.0000393. - Previously paid on September 24, 2008.
+The proposed maximum offering price per share has been determined by dividing the proposed maximum offering price by the number of shares being registered.

+(3)The registration fee of \$2,891 for the securities registered hereby has been calculated pursuant to Rule 457(f) under the Securities Act of 1933, as amended, as \$73,558,839 multiplied by 0.0000393.